patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/popover/popover.md

 - Write in full sentences with punctuation.
 - Include relevant links to documentation when necessary.
 - Use popovers for additional information.
 Don’t use popovers for information critical to a user completing a task, such as password character requirements.

-For information on other forms of on-screen help, see [Tooltip](/components/tooltip/design-guidelines) and [Hint](/components/hint/design-guidelines).